Trendyol/ios-architecture-decision-logs/adr/0026-write-unit-tests-with-core-tracker.md

 ## Decision

-Even if we type the same value on all keys while checking events, the test can be completed successfully.
-The important thing is that the count of key/value matches and the values are contained in the sent values.
-This may cause incorrect key/value tests to be completed successfully.
+During event testing, it's possible to use the same value across all keys, and the test will still pass as long as the count of key/value matches and the values are included in the sent values.
+However, this approach may result in incorrect key/value tests passing.

 ✅ test passed
 ```swift